 - Go foraging and cook with wild foods.

 There are so many different ways that you can put your health first and stay active while you are working from home.
-From under desk bikes to exercise apps, there are lots of great options to try.
-Focusing on these ideas will help you to keep fit when you’re working remotely.
+Under desk bikes, exercise apps, ankle braces, standing desks are some of the great options to try.
+Focusing on these ideas to keep fit when working remotely can make a big difference in your health and fitness level.

 To a Fitter Healthier You,